 'As a confidential adviser, I want to help create a UvA environment in which people feel safe and where diversity is respected and valued.'

-Mirjam Koelewijn is a communications officer at the Alumni Relations Bureau and the Amsterdam University Fund.
+Mirjam Koelewijn is a communications officer at Social Sciences.

-'I currently work at the Maagdenhuis and have been eployed the College and Graduate School of Social Sciences since 2012.
+'I currently work at the College and Graduate School of Social Sciences since 2012 as a communications officer.
 In the spring of 2016 I was appointed as confidential adviser at the Faculty of Social Sciences.
 I am happy this role allows me to contribute to a healthy working climate at the UvA.

-Since this year, I have been a confidential adviser for students as well as staff.
+If you are experiencing are have experienced undesirable behaviour, in any form, please don't hesitate to contact me.
 The easiest way to reach me is by email.
 Send me an email and I will get in touch as soon as possible.'

 Please refer to the Amsterdam Institute for Social Science Research's (AISSR) website for more details about the AISSR's confidential councillors for PhD students.